lewis-kori/ict-tracks-2025/Software-Engineering/Logic, Loops & Paradigms/Readme.md

   - Core OOP principles: Encapsulation, Abstraction, Inheritance, Polymorphism
   - Using objects and classes in JavaScript
   - Basic data modeling concepts and SQL relationships (e.g., one-to-many)
-- 🧠 Assignment included in folder (embedded in the README)
+- 🧠 Assignment included in folder (coming soon or embedded in the README)

 ---